Bluesky at Home » Holidays » Christmas » DIY Christmas Tree Holiday Vignette on a Tray

 For my tray, I needed a rectangle to fit on our console table.
 My brass rectangle tray was perfect.

 Next came three bottle brush trees.
-You can use how many you need for your tray vignette.
+You can use how many you need to fill your tray vignette.

 Then came the two wool-felt balls trees.